DjangoGirls/tutorial/en/django_urls/README.md

 ## Regex

 Do you wonder how Django matches URLs to views?
 Well, this part is tricky.
 Django uses `regex` -- regular expressions.
 Regex has a lot (a lot!) of rules that form a search pattern.
-Since regexes are an advanced topic we will go in detail over how they work.
+Since regexes are an advanced topic, we will not go in detail over how they work.

 If you still wish to understand how we created the patterns, here is an example of the process - we will only need a limited subset of the rules to express the pattern we are looking for, namely: